Joe Baca: 2007 House Hispanic Caucus election

 In January 2007, fellow Hispanic Caucus members including Loretta Sanchez, Nydia Velázquez, Hilda Solis, and Linda Sánchez wrote a letter to Baca asking for a new election with a secret ballot.
-They claimed that Baca was elected chair of the Caucus in a public ballot, despite Caucus rules for electing a chair that require a secret ballot election.
+They claimed that Baca was elected chair of the Caucus in a public ballot, despite Caucus rules for electing a chair that require a secret-ballot election.

-On January 31, The Politico reported that Rep. Baca had called Loretta Sanchez a "whore".
-Rep. Baca denied making the insult.
-Reps.
-Loretta Sanchez and Hilda Solis alleged Rep. Baca made the remark in the summer of 2006.
+On January 31, Politico reported that Rep. Baca had called Loretta Sanchez a "whore".
+Baca denied making the insult.
+Loretta Sanchez and Solis alleged that Baca made the remark in the summer of 2006.

 Citing Baca's alleged insult and the perceived impropriety in Baca's election to chairman of the CHC, as well as Baca's treatment of Latina members in the CHC, Loretta Sanchez resigned from the Caucus along with her sister, three other female California members and one female member from Arizona.
-The two congresswomen state that they heard the remark from unnamed sources, although The Politico identified California State Assemblyman Fabian Núñez as one of those who heard the insult firsthand and told Loretta Sanchez.
+The two congresswomen state that they heard the remark from unnamed sources, although Politico identified California State Assemblyman Fabian Núñez as one of those who heard the insult firsthand and told Loretta Sanchez.
 She said that Baca confirmed the comments to her sister Linda Sánchez the day before Loretta Sanchez confronted him over the accusation.

-In a February, 2014 interview in The Hill, Baca described Representative Gloria McLeod, who had defeated him in the 2012 elections after receiving $3.2 million in help from then New York Mayor Michael Bloomberg's Super PAC in the final weeks leading up to the election, as "some bimbo."
+In a February, 2014 interview in The Hill, Baca described Representative Gloria Negrete McLeod, who had defeated him in the 2012 elections after receiving $3.2 million in help from then New York Mayor Michael Bloomberg's Super PAC in the final weeks leading up to the election, as "some bimbo."
 Minutes later he apologized, saying he was upset because he felt it was a disservice to the voters that she had announced the day before that she would not seek re-election to the congressional seat after holding it for only two years.